akjayant/akjayant.github.io/_pages/about.md

   - /about.html
 ---

-I am Masters student at Dept. of Computer Science Automation(CSA), Indian Institute of Science, Bangalore.
-I am currently working in Stochastic Systems Lab under Prof Shalabh Bhatnagar.
-My research interests are Safe Reinforcement Learning, Neural
-Architecture Search and Natural Language Processing.
+Currently I am working at Flipkart as Data Scientist II in Search Ranking Team where I am applying.
+I have done my Masters from Dept. of Computer Science Automation(CSA), Indian Institute of Science, Bangalore.
+My area of interests interests are Multi-armed Bandits, Explainable ML, Safe Reinforcement Learning, AutoML and Natural Language Processing.